MAT496-Monsoon2025-SNU/capstone-template/README.md

 - Chunk into meaning-preserving segments.
 - Save as JSON or .txt for embedding.

-[TODO] Step 7: Build a simple RAG pipeline
+[DONE] Step 7: Build a simple RAG pipeline
 → Uses: Semantic Search, Retrieval Augmented Generation (RAG)
 - Generate embeddings for all chunks using an embedding model.
 - Store embeddings in a vector store (e.g., FAISS).